aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A fanatic is one who can't change his mind, and won't change the subject.
+> 🥠 We don’t know the future, but here’s a cookie.

-Last update: Fri Sep  4 09:10:02 2026
+Last update: Sat Sep  5 08:41:11 2026

 ### Let's play! 🎮